SiriDB/grafana-siridb-http-example/README.md

 ![alt Grafana re-indexing](/png/grafana-re-indexing.png?raw=true)

-Wait until the status for all three server is just 'running' and then create another replica on the fourth server for `pool 1`:
+Wait until the status for all three server is just 'running' and then create another replica on the fourth server which is running on port `9003`:
 ```
 siridb-admin -u sa -p siri -s localhost:9003 new-replica -d tutorialdb -U iris -P siri -S localhost:9000 --pool 1 --force
 ```